dbilanoski/cheat-sheets/windows/product-licensing.md

 Software Licensing Management Tool (slmgr) is a VBS file in Windows against which you can run commands to perform Windows Activation and Key Management Service (KMS) related tasks.

-Slmgr. vbs is used only for the Windows operating system.
-Ospp. vbs manages volume licensing for other Microsoft products
+Slmgr.vbs is used only for the Windows operating system.
+Ospp.vbs manages volume licensing for other Microsoft products

 ## Syntax